-The answer to the question, ‘Is Easter a pagan holiday?’ would depend on the church tradition or background of whom you ask, but the reasons given are often uniform.
+The answer to the question, ‘Is Easter a pagan holiday?’ would depend on the church tradition or religious background of whom you ask, but the reasons given are often uniform.

 We can’t claim to be intelligent and broad-minded if we don’t investigate issues diligently to sift out fact from fiction.

-Here, I will be briefly responding to some claims made in an article, “Christians Should not Celebrate Easter” written by Femi Aribisala, the self-acclaimed religious scholar.
-His words will appear in bold:
+Here, I will be using this article to briefly respond to some claims made in an article, “Christians Should not Celebrate Easter,” written by Femi Aribisala, the self-acclaimed religious scholar.
+His words will appear in blue:

 Easter was smuggled into the King James Bible in Acts 12:4 where it was substituted for the original word, “Passover”

-The word translated as “Easter” in the KJV in Greek (and Latin) is “Paschal.”
+The word translated as “Easter” in the KJV in Greek (as well as Latin) is “Paschal.”
 It’s a derivative of the Hebrew word for “Passover.”

 The Passover commemorates the Jewish exodus from Egypt in which a spotless lamb was killed (Ex.
 12:3-6).
 Fittingly, Jesus the sinless Lamb of God, came to Jerusalem to be crucified at the time of the Passover.

 Just as Passover lambs were inspected for four days by the people for any defect, Jesus was inspected for four days and the people couldn’t find any defect in Him (Matt.
 21:16-22:46, Mark 11:18-12:34).